roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 ### The Håløyg and Ynglinge dynasties

 Håløyg family had their base in northern Norway and expanded southwards.
 Ynglinge family was in the south and expanded northwards.
 In the end, Ynglinge gained the upper hand.
 Harald Hårfagre became the first king and Norway became a kingdom.
 They controlled the area from Stavanger to Ålesund.
+The earls of Lade controlled the area north of that.

 Establishment of the kingdom: